natesammons/dotfiles/README.md

 # 10. Customize

-This conig runs files named `*.sh` in each of the following directories after setting everything else:
+This config runs files named `*.sh` in each of the following directories after setting everything else:

 * `~/.zsh.d`
 * `~/.zsh.d.${USER}`